sandrely26/tic-tac-toe/README.md

 Class Judge takes care if there is a winner or a draw game.

 After this brief explanation, I'll show you how to handle the gem.

+The first step is to instantiate the Class Game.
+This class is the one that is going to interact all the time with the logic.

+i.e : game = TicTacToc::Game.new

+After doing that, to start playing and setting the chips on grid and send the player coordinates..

+Do this: game.send_coordinate(x,y)

+It returns true if the coordinate was set correctly and false if not.

+To check if there is a winner, only do : game.there_is_a_winner?
+To check if there is a draw, only do : game.there_is_a_draw?

+And if you want to restart the game, is simple too.

+game.restart_game

+And repeat the same instructions above to keep playing.

+If was a draw the second-last will start.
+If there was a winner the loser will start.